lucas2mz/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 - One server at IP address: 8.8.8.8
   - Web server: Nginx
   - Application server: (e.g., PHP-FPM, Node.js, Gunicorn, etc.)
-  - Application files: Your website’s source code
+  - Application files: The website source code
   - Database: MySQL

-Component Roles:
+### Component Roles:

 - **Server**: A physical or virtual machine that hosts all services required to run the website.
 - **Domain name**: Human-readable name that maps to the IP address of the server.